 Yet Hillary Clinton can easily lose this election.
 More to the point, her supporters can lose this election for her with their sanctimonious moral grandstanding, finger-wagging lectures to Middle America and constant diminution of the issues and concerns which motivate Trump supporters.
 In Britain we have already seen how endless celebrity interventions accusing Brexit supporters of racism and evil intent quite rightly provoked a backlash against the bien-pensant clerisy who haughtily preached that Britain is no good and that we could not survive without the EU’s antidemocratic supranational government.
 Piling up the celebrity endorsements could end up harming Hillary Clinton more than helping her.

-And so the need now comes hardest upon the Clinton campaign manager, Robby Nook, to be a skilled and fearless strategist.
+And so the need now comes hardest upon the Clinton campaign manager, Robby Mook, to be a skilled and fearless strategist.
 Trump will not be beaten easily.
 The gaffes and missteps which harm normal political candidates only further cement his popularity among his most ardent supporters.
 And Hillary Clinton is a famously weak political candidate, less effective on the campaign trail than she is when in office.

 This blog takes absolutely no delight in making its choice for the 2016 presidential race.
 I would have leapt at the chance to support a smart, sane conservative alternative to Democratic Party occupancy of the White House.
 But eight years of hysterical, hyperbolic opposition to Barack Obama effectively put rocket boosters on the GOP’s crazy wing, and now there is no smart, sane conservative left to support.
 In fact, there is no small-c conservative running in this presidential race at all.